kexiZeroing/kexiZeroing.github.io/src/posts/learn-from-advent-of-vue-2022.md

   </div>
 </template>
 ```

+Composables and renderless components are two patterns in Vue that offer different approaches for encapsulating and reusing logic.
+Composables typically consist of functions that return reactive data and methods, which can be imported and used in different components.
+On the other hand, renderless components focus on separating the logic of a component from its presentation by having the parent component take care of rendering the appropriate UI.

 ### Prevent Navigation Away
 We can use the native `beforeunload` event to detect when a user is about to navigate away or refresh the page.